 Wi-LAN files infringement suit against 22 firms

-OTTAWA (Reuters) - Wi-LAN Inc (WIN.TO: Quote, Profile, Research, Stock Buzz) said on Thursday it has initiated litigation against 22 technology companies in two actions claiming patent infringement.
+OTTAWA (Reuters) - Wi-LAN Inc WIN.TO said on Thursday it has initiated litigation against 22 technology companies in two actions claiming patent infringement.

 Wi-LAN, which licenses patents for telecom products, said the suits against chip suppliers, equipment vendors and electronics retailers have commenced in the Eastern District of Texas, Marshall Division.